“I spent my life interpreting for people who needed my help.”– Tye Leung Schulze

-As a girl, Leung attended a mission school where she learned English and converted to Christianity.
+As a girl, Leung attended a school run by missionaries where she learned English and converted to Christianity.
 At age nine, her parents sold her as a child servant to work in another family’s home doing minor tasks like cleaning.
 In 1899, when she was 12 years old, Leung’s family hoped to marry her off to an older Chinese man in Montana.
 But Leung had bigger plans for herself, and ran away to a shelter, run by a white Presbyterian missionary named Donaldina Cameron.
-With help from Leung and other staff, over the course of three decades, Cameron succeeded in rescuing 3,000 Chinese women and girls from the sex trade in San Francisco’s Chinatown.
+With help from Leung and other staff, over the course of three decades, Cameron succeeded in rescuing 3,000 Chinese women and girls from sex trafficking in San Francisco’s Chinatown.

 In 1910, Leung became the very first Chinese American woman to work for the federal government; she was hired as an interpreter at the newly-opened Angel Island Immigration Station, designed to enforce the 1882 Chinese Exclusion Act.
 Angel Island processed tens of thousands of Chinese immigrants, many of whom were held there for weeks or months at a time without due process.
 According to her family, Leung tried to add a touch of home and comfort as she interpreted for immigrants during interrogations.
 Adding to her list of firsts, in 1912, Leung became the first Chinese American woman to cast a ballot in a U.S. election, one year after women won the right to vote in California.

-The Chinese Exclusion Act was repealed during WWII, but non-quota based immigration from China did not occur until 1965 with the passage of the Immigration and Nationality Act.
+The Chinese Exclusion Act was repealed during WWII after 63 years in effect, but non-quota based immigration from China did not occur until passage of the Immigration and Nationality Act of 1965.
 Tye Leung Schulze died on March 10, 1972 at the age of 84.